 The Natural Approach to Treat Ehlers-Danlos Syndrome

-For over 25 years, Caring Medical Regenerative Medicine Clinics (CMRMC) has successfully treated the symptomology of Ehlers-Danlos syndrome, hypermobility type (hEDS) using natural holistic interventions including Prolotherapy, diet modification, herbal remedies and others.
+Since 1993, Caring Medical has successfully treated the symptomology of Ehlers-Danlos syndrome, hypermobility type (hEDS) using natural holistic interventions including Prolotherapy, diet modification, herbal remedies and others.
 Part of the reason for our success with these cases is because we fully understand that you cannot put EDS patients with painful hypermobility in the same pain management system as all other pain patients!
 Yet, EDS patients with painful hypermobility are regularly dismissed or have to wait months to see doctors who still leave them with the same options of braces and wheelchairs, pain pills, physical therapy, and emotional/mental supportive care.
 Patients are suffering needlessly!
 Trying to do their own research, they often read so much hopeless information about the crippling effects of EDS that they themselves believe that there is nothing that can be done to actually strengthen/tighten their loose ligaments.
 From a Prolotherapist’s perspective, this is one of the saddest and frustrating myths about EDS!
 A myth that we continue to disprove!
 We believe a pain cure for EDS is worth fighting for!
 Our motto, Hope Practiced Here, is fully embodied through our work with EDS patients.
 If you suspect you have EDS or have been diagnosed with EDS or severe joint hypermobility, we want to help you resolve the chronic joint pain and instability that accompanies your condition!

 The new EDS diagnostic criteria